bouncepaw/mycorrhiza/README.md

 * List of hyphae page
 * History page
 * Random page
+* Recent changes page
+* Hyphae can be deleted (while still preserving history)
+* Hyphae can be renamed (recursive renaming of subhyphae is also supported)
 * Light on resources: I run a home wiki on this engine 24/7 at an [Orange π Lite](http://www.orangepi.org/orangepilite/).

 ## Contributing